- Every day from Mar 22 (2018) - Mar 17 (2019).

 Discover how the city developed around its iconic canal network as you roll past the beautiful suburban townhouses.
 Many of these remarkable buildings first arose during the boom period of the Dutch Golden Age, when overseas trade exploded and enlightenment thought permeated European society.

 As the tour proceeds so too does the story of Amsterdam.
 Icons such as the Rijksmuseum, VOC ship replica and Artis Zoo reveal how the city evolved during the subsequent 18th and 19th centuries.
 It was during this period that much of what we see today was created, but it's hardly the closing chapter in Amsterdam's architectural legacy.
 Your guide will take care to point out modern marvels from the Van Gogh Museum and Scheepvaartmuseum to the Stedelijk and Science Centre NEMO.

 Note that you won't be entirely coach-bound during this guided city tour.
 About half-way through there will be a stop at a traditional Dutch windmill where travellers can stretch their legs and pose for photos.
 The tour concludes with a visit to the Diamond Museum.
-Afterwards, you can either leave the tour group and explore on your own, or ride the coach back to the departure point on Damrak Street.
+Afterwards, you can either leave the tour group and explore on your own, or ride the coach to Damrak Street.
 The latter option is useful if you need to return to Central Station.